Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Study Design

 \subsection{Data Analysis and Reporting}

-Our analysis was informed by principles of thematic analysis \cite{braun2006using} and comparative case study methods \cite{eisenhardt1989building}.
-A total of 16 interviews were conducted across nine organizational units.
-Eight interviews were audio-recorded and transcribed, while the remaining were documented using meeting notes.
+Qualitative interview data were analysed using an inductive thematic coding approach, which supports the identification of recurring concepts and themes emerging from the data.
+This approach is commonly used in exploratory studies~\cite{braun2006using}.
+Coding was conducted iteratively by the first author, and codes were refined and grouped into higher-level themes through repeated examination of the data.
+To improve transparency, coding decisions were discussed among the researchers, and the code structure was iteratively refined to ensure consistency in interpretation.

+Our analysis was informed by principles of thematic analysis~\cite{braun2006using} and comparative case study methods~\cite{eisenhardt1989building}.
+A total of 16 interviews were conducted across nine organisational units.
+Eight interviews were audio-recorded and transcribed, while the remainder were documented using meeting notes.
+The detailed thematic coding was performed on the eight transcribed interviews, while all sixteen informed the organisational use-case identification.
+We discuss the implications of this for the findings in Section~\ref{sec:threats}.
 Two complementary outcomes were produced from this material.
-First, at the organizational level, we identified 41 OF-specific use cases, which were consolidated into six categories: reporting, retrieval-augmented generation (RAG) based solutions, predictive maintenance, anomaly detection, budgeting and forecasting, and uncategorized department-specific cases.
+First, at the organisational level, we identified 41 OF-specific use cases, which were consolidated into six categories: reporting, RAG-based solutions, predictive maintenance, anomaly detection, budgeting and forecasting, and uncategorised department-specific cases.
 These use cases were reported back to the company as part of the practical outcome of the assessment.
-Three common priorities emerged across organizational functions: automation of reporting, predictive maintenance to minimize downtime, and enhanced forecasting for planning.
+Three common priorities emerged across organisational functions: automation of reporting, predictive maintenance to minimise downtime, and enhanced forecasting for planning.

 Second, for the exploratory study and academic reporting, we conducted a detailed thematic analysis of the eight transcribed interviews.
 This process produced 166 quotations, which yielded 166 initial code occurrences.
 After consolidating overlaps, 125 unique codes were obtained.
-These codes were grouped into 14 categories as code groups and synthesized into five highest-level themes: (1) \textbf{Manual and Repetitive Work}, (2) \textbf{Forecasting and Predictive Analytics}, (3) \textbf{Data Fragmentation and Integration}, (4) \textbf{Compliance and Validation}, and (5) \textbf{Organizational and Infrastructure Readiness}.
+These codes were grouped into 14 code groups and synthesised into five high-level themes: (1) \textbf{Manual and Repetitive Work}, (2) \textbf{Forecasting and Predictive Analytics}, (3) \textbf{Data Fragmentation and Integration}, (4) \textbf{Compliance and Validation}, and (5) \textbf{Organisational and Infrastructure Readiness}.
 The most frequent code was \textit{``more manual work''} (9 occurrences), while several codes occurred only once, representing unique but relevant issues.
+The raw data supporting this study are available upon reasonable request, subject to organisational constraints.